English proficiency may be proven by any of the following

 Not Accepted for Grad Programs

-*Selective bachelor's programs include Nursing, B.A. in Law, and all Engineering and Business programs. **Individual Graduate Programs may require higher scores than the Graduate College.
+*Selective Bachelor's programs include B.A. in Architecture, Nursing, B.A. in Law, all Engineering and most Business programs (Economics excluded). **Individual Graduate Programs may require higher scores than the Graduate College.
 Please review the Graduate Programs Catalog for more information.
-The TOEFL Essentials test is not an accepted for proof of English Proficiency for doctoral programs. ***Duolingo scores will only be accepted for Spring 2022 admission.
+The TOEFL Essentials test is not an accepted for proof of English Proficiency for doctoral programs.

-Students who take an exam (e.g. TOEFL, IELTS, PTE, SAT, ACT, Duolingo) must have the testing center send the score report directly to the University of Arizona.
+Students who take an exam (e.g. TOEFL, IELTS, PTE, SAT, ACT, Duolingo, iTEP) must have the testing center send the official score report directly to the University of Arizona.
 All test scores must be dated within 2 years of your intended enrollment term to be considered valid.

 Please contact your enrollment counselor if you have questions regarding the use of academic coursework to satisfy your English proficiency requirements.